Build-NBA-Career-Longevity-Predictor/Objective-And-Assets/Ice-Breaker.md

 - Would you just want to visit and come back, or would you stay?"

 Nah I would come back.
 No need to relive 2016 again.

+Forrest-Bingham

+Ask the following question, to one participant at a time: "If you were able to travel through time, either forward or backward:

+- Where would you go?
+- If backward, to which time period?
+Why?

+  - I would go back in time and buy Bitcoin

+- If there was a person you could go back in time and meet, who would it be, and why?

+Grandfather

+- Would you just want to visit and come back, or would you stay?"

+Come back to the present.